mully888/CYBER-INTELLIGENCE/README.md

 Start the application:
 python app.py
 # How it works
 Our code is built with MariaDB, a popular relational database.
-To use the application, you need to have a MariaDB database similar to the "collection" database, containing email and password data that may have been compromised in breaches.
+To use the application, you need to have a MariaDB database similar to the "collection" database, containing email data that may have been compromised in breaches.

 Database Setup:
 Ensure your database has tables with emails and passwords stored securely.